spread679/arpspoofer/README.md

 # ARPSPOOFER

-Script written in Python to do ARP poisoning.
+Script written in Python to do ARP poisoning.\r\n
 To use it you need to be root or sudo privileges.

 ******